-A high-speed voltage or current DAC supports 8-bit output signals at an update rate of 8 Msps in current DAC (IDAC) and 1 Msps in voltage DAC (VDAC).
-It can be routed out of any GPIO pin.
+Four high-speed voltage or current DACs support 8-bit output signals at an update rate of up to 8 Msps.
+They can be routed out of any GPIO pin.
 You can create higher resolution voltage PWM DAC outputs using the UDB array.
-This can be used to create a pulse width modulated (PWM) DAC of up to 10 bits, at up to 48 kHz.
+This can be used to create a PWM DAC of up to 10 bits, at up to 48 kHz.
 The digital DACs in each UDB support PWM, PRS, or delta-sigma algorithms with programmable widths.

-In addition to the ADC and DAC, the analog subsystem provides multiple comparators.
+In addition to the ADC, DACs, and DFB, the analog subsystem provides multiple: